quy881/tutorial-repo/README.md

 I didn't utilize specific sources other than what google searches presented during error and concept checks.

 I sent my repo link to my peer on 10/32020 at 4:55 pm

+Code Review Shadice Greenup
+- Reviewed code was coded correctly.
+- for loop range can be coded as {1..3} instead of 1 2 3.